bobanm/ethereum-basic-demo/README.md

 pnpm install -g lite-server
 ```

-Then from the project folder, start your server, giving it `dist` as its base folder:
+Then from the project folder, start your server, giving it `frontend` as its base folder:

 ```
-lite-server --baseDir=dist
+lite-server --baseDir=frontend
 ```

 This should start the server and automatically open your browser at address
-`http://localhost:3000/`, where it will show the contents of `/dist/index.html` which is the entry
+`http://localhost:3000/`, where it will show the contents of `/frontend/index.html` which is the entry
 page of our frontend.